reflectivity/orsopy/docs/fileio_usage.rst

 Full details of the different components that can be populated can be found in the `documentation`_ here or in the `file format specification`_.
 Note that this specification includes information regarding the **required** and optional components to be included for a file to be considered a **valid** .ort file.
 It is not possible to write a .ort file without defining the columns present in the dataset, in this example we will have four columns of data, namely q, R, dR and dq (the final column is a description of the resolution function).
-Columns are defined as follows, using the :code:`orso.fileio.base.Column` class objects
+Columns are defined as follows, using the :code:`orso.fileio.base.Column` class objects (note that there are other `base classes`_ that can be used for a variety of objects).

 .. code-block:: python